-Getting there early for the sunrise means that you don’t have to pay the $30 entrance fee to the park!
+- Getting there early for the sunrise means that you don’t have to pay the $30 park entrance fee for the park!

 After the sunrise, head to Sunset Point Overlook, and do the Navajo Loop hike.
 This 1.5 mile trail takes you on several switchbacks through the “hoodoo” formations that Bryce Canyon is known for, as well as through “Wall Street”- a narrow canyon with a towering Douglas Fir tree growing in between.
 When you get down to the bottom, you have the option to extend the hike by taking “Queens Garden” trail for an extra 1.7 miles.
 This combination has been called the “World’s Best 3-Mile Hike”, for good reason!

 There is so much to see in Bryce Canyon- you could spend the entire weekend here!
 I definitely want to go back someday.
 If you have more time, I would spend at least the whole day here.